There are several good DocuSign alternatives available for your business plans on the internet. All you need to do is go out there and explore.

 - The tool automatically stores all your final signed documents, making it simple to quickly find what you need.

-- Adobe Sign is associated with Braintree—a PayPal service, which makes it possible to collect payments from your customers right when they sign a document.
+- Adobe Sign is associated with Braintree—a PayPal service, which makes it possible to collect payments from your customers right when they sign contracts or documents.

-- It allows users to manage tens of thousands of documents without any hassle.
+- It allows users to manage tens of thousands of e-signature documents without any hassle.